 - WEB SLINGERS: A Spider-Man Adventure — The Single Rider line is to the left of the standby entrance.
 Cast members let about 10 single riders in at a time, every other group.
 Once you enter the building, you'll be ushered to the right to watch the pre-show from a special lane.
 Then you go down a different hallway from other riders to get sorted into your vehicle.
 If you have friends or family in the park, you may have more fun riding together on this one since this is a competitive game, plus there is a team score.

-- Monster's Inc. Mike & Sulley to the Rescue — This is a Buddy Pass, good for one or two people.
+- Monster's Inc. Mike & Sulley to the Rescue — This is a Buddy Pass, good for one or two people (or maybe a third lap sitter).
 You can ask a cast member for a Buddy Pass paper at the queue entrance, then walk in the exit and wait against the wall near ride loading station.
 A cast member will ask you to fill in an available row (usually the back row) of the vehicle.

 How to Use Single Rider